 - We hit a head wind.
 With a tired Big and Little Engine, the head wind felt pretty strong.

 - We were passed by two guys in a super high-tech canoe, and they made it look effortless.
 Their technique was impressive, and it was like we were just standing still, they passed us so fast.

 I will admit that the last kilometer was a bit rough.
 Both Anya and were pretty tired, and around every bend, she asked, “Are we there yet?”, and I’m responded, “It’s around the next bend.”

 We finally see our pickup spot, and that helped buoy our spirits, and we made a mad dash to the finish line as it were.
 Once we got out of the river, and were able to stretch our legs a bit, we were pretty impressed with ourselves.
 With very little canoeing experience, we paddled 14 kilometers!
 That’s definitely going in our Wagoners Abroad highlight reel!
 I enjoy these activities that bring us closer together.

-Oh, and by the way, Anya and I beat Heidi and Lars!
+Oh, and by the way, our daughter and I beat Heidi and our son!

 There are also many organized tours for you to enjoy from being active on walking or biking tour, to enjoying a food or wine tour.
 There is so much to do and Viator has so many great offers for you.
 Click here to see their latest Spain Deals!

 Disclosure: Our experience with Frontera Verde was provided by Trip4Real, and all opinions are our own.